dozzie/statetip/doc/manpages/statetipd.rst

 Description
 ===========

-:program:`statetipd` is a helper service for monitoring systems, especially for building dashboards. :program:`statetipd` remembers the last values of events sent to it and can serve as an inventory of sorts.
-For example, a sysadmin may collect status of servers (e.g. "up" or "down") in his network. :program:`statetipd` allows to list all the servers that status was collected for, and then for each server display its status and/or some graphs.
+:program:`statetipd` is a service to help build monitoring systems, especially for dashboards. :program:`statetipd` remembers the last values of events sent to it and can serve as an inventory of sorts.
+For example, a sysadmin may collect status of servers (e.g. "up" or "down") in his network.
+:program:`statetipd` allows to list all the servers that status was collected for, and then for each server display its status and/or some graphs.

 Usage
 =====

+To receive values and list them :program:`statetipd` uses a protocol defined in :manpage:`statetip-protocol(7)`. :doc:`Python module <../python-api>` that already implements the protocol is provided, as well as a command line tool :manpage:`statetip(1)`. :manpage:`statetip(1)` is intended mainly for manual data inspection and for writing small pipelines to feed :program:`statetipd` with data, so it's not as flexible as Python API, but should be enough for most use cases.

+To run and control the :program:`statetipd` daemon, there are several commands that are described below.

 Commands
 --------